 Contact: T: +43-1-4277-72731, claas.abert@univie.ac.at

 Senior Scientist at University of Vienna.
 Master in applied mathematics at TU Wien in the field of numerical analysis for differential equations, supervised by W. Auzinger, PhD in Computational Physics on tensor methods for simulations in micromagnetism under the supervision of T. Schrefl at TU Wien and within the SFB VICOM.
 Currently PI of the FWF project “Reduced Order Approaches in Micromagnetism (ROAM)" affiliated at WPI and FWF project "Design of Nanocomposite Magnets by Machine Learning (DeNaMML)" for the green energy transition at platform MMM.
 He also runs two accompanying projects at the Vienna Scientific Cluster (VSC).
 Research on the development of (large-scale) numerical methods for PDEs and optimization in the field of computational magnetism; specifically machine learning analysis for magnetic materials, physics-informed neural networks (PINNs), data-driven models for magnetization processes, and low-rank kernel and tensor methods for (nonlinear) dimensionality reduction.
 He has a long-lasting track record with the MMM-team in several joint projects.
 Member of the “Applied & Computational PDE” group at Fak.
 Math for more than 9 years.
 He supervises master and PhD students and teaches applied machine learning, numerical analysis and methods in "Computational Science" at U. Wien.
+He has a habilitation in Computational Science.

 Contact: T: +43-1-4277-50426, lukas.exl@univie.ac.at